votingworks/vxsuite-complete-system/README.md

 ## Configuring for Production

-To configure and lock down the machine for production use, nothing this is an irreversible process:
+To configure and lock down the machine for production use, noting this is an irreversible process:

 ```